New Map: The Creek that Ran Through Sunnyside

 If not for the hapless mistakes made by the Sunnyside Land Company in 1891, our district would have no parks at all.
 An ill-advised street layout meant that some lots were too steep and rocky to build on, leaving them vacant for decades.
 This resulted in enough conjoined lots that the City, two generations later, could buy up and create the Sunnyside Playground and Dorothy Erskine Park.

 Additionally, by laying out streets without regard to slopes, the City had to later buy up several residential lots in Sunnyside, in order to lay the sewer pipes—which must of course go where gravity dictates.
-This happenstance has given Sunnyside several small open spaces for public enjoyment, such as the Joost-Baden Mini-Park and the steps behind the Sunnyside Conservatory.
+This happenstance has given Sunnyside several small open spaces for public enjoyment, such as the Joost-Baden Mini-Park and the steps behind Sunnyside Conservatory.

-Yet still today there remains a City-owned piece of land—500 square feet in size—that is undeveloped as a public open space.
+Yet still today there remains a City-owned piece of land—5000 square feet in size—that is undeveloped as a public open space.
 It is fenced off and inaccessible.
 One half is used as a private side yard by an adjacent homeowner.
 The other half is currently leased to Friends of the Urban Forest, but that organization has never used it.
 These non-public uses of public land represent a loss to the community, and it is time the situation was rectified.

 First, a short history of Sunnyside’s land and its parks.
 Continue reading “Sunnyside’s Missing Mini-Park”